5 Reasons To Write A Will In New YorkBy: Roman Aminov, Esq.

 2. Circumvent New York’s default inheritance laws which gives the first $50,000 and half of the remainder to a spouse and divides the rest among the children equally.
 Many people want the surviving spouse to inherit more that the statutory amount.
 Others wish to give a little more or a little less to each child.
 Still others want to include other persons, charities, or organizations in their will.
 Without a will, New York State decides the fate of your estate.

 3. Appoint an executor/executrix over your estate who will be responsible for collecting your assets, paying your bills, and distributing your estate as per your directions.
 By appointing an executor/executrix in your will, you minimize the risk of your heirs fighting it out in court if they can not come to an agreement.
-You will also have the peace of mind that comes with knowing who will take handle your affairs in this most sensitive time.
+You will also have the peace of mind that comes with knowing who will handle your affairs during this most sensitive time.

 4. Not require your executor/executrix to post a bond which, without a provision in a will dispensing of that requirement, may be ordered by the court and may be an unnecessary burdens on the person responsible for carrying out your wishes.